 ACA-compliant coverage refers to health plans that offer benefits for a broad-range of healthcare services that meet the requirements established by the Affordable Care Act, which is also known as ObamaCare.

 Major health insurance companies, like Friday Health Plans, offer ACA-compliant coverage.
 ACA-compliant coverage covers pre-existing conditions and guarantees access to essential health benefits like free annual wellness exams and preventive medicines.

-At Friday, many of our plans come with additional perks, like $0 access to Teladoc (an online healthcare service), free generic drugs, and $75 urgent care visits, as well as ironclad coverage in case you get really sick or injured.
+At Friday, many of our plans come with additional perks, like $0 access to Teladoc (an online healthcare service), access to free generic drugs, and $0 unlimited primary care and mental health visits on many plans, as well as ironclad coverage in case you get really sick or injured.
 Because ACA-compliant health plans offer better, more comprehensive coverage, they may have higher monthly premiums.
 But these plans could save you a lot of money in the long run.